LittleAksMax/git-demo/README.md

 > $ command<br>> output

 are done in the terminal.
+If you don't have git installed simply run
+> $ sudo apt install git

 ## Step 1.
 Creating your account
 This step is very simple, simply go to github.com and click on the 'Sign Up' button.